Advice > Software engineering

 However, some users report that it can feel too rigid or formulaic.
 Once you outgrow the beginner stage, you might want more freedom to explore your own approach rather than following a script.

-4. Are you ready for your interviews?
+4. Are you ready for your system design interviews?

 There’s no perfect roadmap, but if you keep practicing deliberately and learning from feedback through mock interviews, you’ll be well on your way to acing your system design interview.